• Skip to primary navigation

 Plum muffins before baking in a muffin pan.

-These fruit muffins are fluffier and a little more delicate than the strawberry rhubarb muffins with streusel topping though the recipe is almost identical because the rhubarb muffins have ground almond and sour cream, which make a denser, more rich muffin, while the recipe below has more milk, which leads to a thinner batter that becomes a fluffier cake-like consistency as it bakes.
+These fruit muffins are fluffier and a little more delicate than the strawberry rhubarb muffins with streusel topping though the recipe is almost identical because the rhubarb muffins have ground almond and sour cream, which make denser, richer muffins.
+The recipe below has more milk, which leads to a thinner batter that becomes a fluffier cake-like consistency as it bakes.

 Freshly baked plum muffin topped with cinnamon sugar.